 The Charity's principal fund raising objective is to raise sufficient funds to meet the average grant need, based on normal expectations of members' mortality rates, and this is achieved through a combination of subscriptions from members and investment income.
-Subscriptions are paid at a rate of £8.75 per year - this has remained the same for the past 13 years.
+Subscriptions are paid at a rate of \pounds 8.75 per year - this has remained the same for the past 13 years.
 Where possible, subscriptions are collected through payroll giving to enable tax efficiency for members, but cheque payments and bank transfers are also accepted.
 Eligible retired officers continue to pay their subscription of £10 per year through standing orders.

 The trustees encourage all Regular and Reserve soldiers and officers to become members of the scheme.
 Judged by any practical measure, the membership of eligible Regular personnel continues to be as high as achievable.
 The only gaps in this occur when individuals may re-join the Regular component, or transfer into it from the Reserve.
 This is a negligible figure but the trust is pursuing methods to eliminate these gaps nonetheless.
 In the event of a death, care is taken to ensure that where there has been an administrative error, this does not disadvantage the dependants of eligible personnel.
 Take-up of membership amongst Reservists remains more challenging.
-Despite the impact of Covid on Reserve training, this acceleration was maintained in 2020, with approximately 60% (2019: 50%) of eligible personnel in membership.
-Trustees are determined to continue this improvement in the take-up of membership amongst Reservists and a number of new subscription and payment options are in development for consideration in due course.
-Payment challenges continue to be an issue to be addressed.
-In 2020 approximately 38% (2019: 35%) of those who seek membership subsequently experience payment difficulties.
-This backslide is potentially due to the Covid impact on Reserve training and the subsequent lack of funds in pay accounts to enable a deduction.
+In 2021, Reservist membership was approximately 55% (2019: 50%).
+In 2020 this was misreported as having risen to 60% due to a database error.
+Numerically, there was a small increase from 2020 of c500.
+Of reservist members, approximately 30% experienced membership payment difficulties (2020 38%).
+This fall reflects a disproportionate amount of ADT and unit staff effort in chasing payments - an unsustainable surge.
+Trustees have approved the acquisition of new MIS that will much better enable membership payments for reserve personnel and reduce the impact on members and units accordingly.